Stop Trump’s Privatization Agenda

 In the 1970s, corporations and conservatives launched a campaign to grab public wealth for the already-wealthy few.
 Drawing on the works of ideologically-driven economists like Friedrich von Hayek and Milton Friedman, they began to propagandize about the evils of government, with slogans like “government is inefficient,” “businesses do everything better than government,” “taxes are theft” and “government spending is bad.”

-Of course, they were really talking about democracy, where We the People make decisions about how to use government.
+Of course, their real target was democracy, where We the People make decisions about how to use government.
 In a democracy, government spends money to try and make all of our lives better.

-“Privatization” means taking public wealth and assets that benefit us all, and turning them over to the private sector, where only a few reap the benefit.
+“Privatization” means taking public wealth and assets that benefit us all, and turning them over to the private sector, where only a few reap the reward.
 When you “privatize” a road or a bridge, people have to pay a toll to use it, so the new “owners” of the road can make a profit.

 There is another problem with privatization.
-Democratic governments want to serve as a model of what the public wants, so they try to provide jobs with good pay and benefits.
-When governments are talked into “saving money” by privatizing, what often happens is employees are laid off, then the private company hires new workers, or rehires the old ones, at lower wages with few benefits.
+Democratic governments aim to serve as a model of what the public wants, so they try to provide jobs with good pay and benefits.
+When governments are talked into “saving money” by privatizing, what often happens is employees are laid off, then the private company hires new workers, or rehires the old ones, at lower wages with fewer benefits.

-The result is that laid-off employees are impoverished, while new workers are also impoverished, because they are no longer paid a living wage.
+The result is that laid-off employees are impoverished, while new hires are also impoverished, because they are no longer paid a living wage.
 A local, state or national government might have “saved money” in the short term by lowering wages and externalizing costs, but the communities where these people live ultimately suffer the consequences.

 Homes are foreclosed and neighborhoods lose value.
 Property and income taxes are reduced, there are fewer customers for local businesses, schools are stressed as children move into poverty, and the need for emergency government assistance like Food Stamps rises.
 So while privatization shifts benefits to a few, all taxpayers inevitably bear the costs.

-Privatizers promote the transfer of public wealth to private hands with claims it “saves money.”
+Privatizers promote this kind of transfer of public wealth to private hands with claims it “saves money.”
 But privatization impoverishes and harms communities, which costs taxpayers more than it saves.
 More importantly, it hurts people, which really ought to be our primary concern.

 Trump Privatization